Sreenagar railway station

 Sreenagar Railway Station is railway station located in Sreenagar upazila of Munshiganj district.
 This railway station is under Dhaka–Jessore line.
 It is one of the three station in Munshiganj district which is constructed under Padma rail link project.

 History

-Ministry of Railways decided to build new 172 km railway line to connect Jashore with Dhaka via Padma Bridge.
+The Ministry of Railways decided to build new 172 km railway line to connect Jashore with Dhaka via Padma Bridge.
 It was a link project of Padma Bridge.
-Under this project 14 new station was built and 6 station was repaired.
-In 2023 the government decided to open this railway line partially from Dhaka to Bhanga.
-And this station was open for public to that time.
+Under this project, 14 new stations were built and six stations were repaired.
+In 2023 the government decided to open this railway line partially from Dhaka to Bhanga, and Sreenagar station was opened to public at that time.